-Almost all artists know Lumion and Twinmotion are real-time rendering software programs.
-This article will show you what is the difference between Lumion and Twinmotion, especially Lumion 11.3 and Twinmotion 2021.1 that were released this year.
+Almost all artists know Lumion vs Twinmotion is real-time rendering software programs.
+This article will show you what is the difference between Lumion and Twinmotion, especially Lumion 11.3 and Twinmotion 2021.1 which were released this year.
 Each one has unique features that may be better suited for your rendering style.
 Then you can choose which one is the best for you.

 Lumion: Lumion is not only popular rendering software, but also it’s designed for rendering images, panoramic pictures, and animations.
 This software improved a lot and every new version is better than the previous one with a lot of new features.to make the job easier.
 With Lumion 11.3, the flow of ideas from your imagination to the computer screen encounters so little friction that rendering becomes an effortless tool in your design toolbox.
 Show the life and emotion in your project, and enjoy the process along the way.
 Lumion 11.3 changes the relationship between architects and rendering.